Connected Coordinated Motion Planning with Bounded Stretch: Introduction

 \section{Introduction}

 Coordinating the motion of a set of objects is a fundamental problem that occurs in a large spectrum of theoretical contexts and practical applications.
-A typical challenge arises from relocating a large collection of agents from a given start into a desired goal configuration in an efficient manner, while respecting a number of natural constraints, such as avoiding collisions or disrupting the coherence of the arrangement.
-This problem is also the subject of the 2021 CG Challenge~\cite{challenge2021}, highlighting the high relevance for the algorithmic community.
+A~typical challenge arises from relocating a large collection of agents from a given start into a desired goal configuration in an efficient manner, while respecting a number of natural constraints, such as avoiding collisions or disrupting the coherence of the arrangement.
+This problem was also the subject of the 2021~Computational Geometry Challenge, highlighting the high relevance for the algorithmic community; see~\cite{FeketeKKM22} for an overview and~\cite{shadoks,gitastrophe,UNIST} for successful contributions.

-In this paper, we consider a \emph{connected} configuration of objects, e.g., a swarm of mobile robots or blocks of building material that can be moved by a large group of robots, which needs to be transformed into a desired target configuration by a sequence of parallel, continuous, collision-free motions that keeps the overall arrangement connected at all integer times.
-Problems of this type occur in many contexts requiring relocation of autonomous agents; the connectivity constraint arises naturally, e.g., for assemblies in space, where disconnected pieces cannot regain connectivity, or for small-scale swarm robots (such as \emph{catoms} in \emph{claytronics}~\cite{goldstein2004claytronics}) which need connectivity for local motion, electric power and communication; see \cref{fig:catoms}.
+In this paper, we consider a \emph{connected} configuration of objects, e.g., a (potentially large) collective of mobile robots or blocks of building material that can be moved by a large group of robots, which needs to be transformed into a desired target configuration by a sequence of parallel, collision-free motions that keeps the overall arrangement connected at all integer times.
+Problems of this type occur in many contexts requiring relocation of autonomous agents; the connectivity constraint arises naturally, e.g., for assemblies in space, where disconnected pieces cannot regain connectivity, or for small-scale swarm robots (such as \emph{catoms} in \emph{claytronics}~\cite{goldstein2004claytronics}) which need connectivity for local motion, electric power and communication; see~\cref{fig:catoms}.

 A crucial algorithmic aspect is \emph{efficiency}: How can we coordinate the robot motions, such that a target configuration is reached in timely or energy-efficient manner?
 Most previous work has largely focused on sequential schedules, where one robot moves at a time, with objectives such as minimizing the number of moves.
 In practice, however, robots usually move simultaneously, so we desire a \emph{parallel} motion schedule, with a natural objective of minimizing the time until completion, called \emph{makespan}.
 How well can we exploit parallelism in a robot swarm to achieve an efficient schedule?
-As illustrated in \cref{fig:example}, this is where the connectivity constraints make a tremendous difference.
+As illustrated in~\cref{fig:example}, this is where the connectivity constraints make a tremendous difference.

 A critical parameter in self-assembly is the robustness of the involved shapes, corresponding to sufficient local connectivity to prevent fragility.
 This leads to the concept of \emph{scaled shapes}; intuitively, a scale factor of $c$ corresponds to replacing each pixel of a polyomino shape by a quadratic $c\times c$ array of pixels.
 This has fundamental connections to Kolmogorov and runtime complexity, as shown by Soloveichik and Winfree~\cite{soloveichik2007complexity}: ``Furthermore, the independence of scale in self-assembly theory appears to play the same crucial role as the independence of running time in the theory of computability$\ldots$ [we] show that the running-time complexity, with respect to Turing machines, is polynomially equivalent to the scale complexity of the same function implemented via self-assembly by a finite set of tile types.''
 As a consequence, limiting scale has received considerable attention: While Soloveichik and Winfree established unbounded scale in general self-assembly, other work has managed to achieve logarithmic and even (in specific scenarios) constant scale.